-3.1.9.
+1.10.9.
 Application Award Methodology

 HCD evaluates projects based on the eligibility requirements as outlined in Section 2 and the required project information detailed in Section 3.1.2.
-The DR-Infrastructure Program is required to have 80% of funding expended in MID areas and 70% of all CDBG-DR grant funds, including non-infrastructure programs, must meet an LMI national objective.
-To meet the MID and LMI requirements, HCD prioritizes LMI and MID projects and evaluates projects based on the following Priority Levels:
+HCD prioritizes LMI and MID projects and evaluates projects based on the following Priority Levels: